lyokha/nginx-custom-counters-module/README.md

 early_counter $cnt_name2 inc $inc_cnt_name2;
 ```

 Meaning of the arguments corresponds to that of the normal counters.

-A single
-counter can be declared both as normal and early if none of the merged location
+A single counter can be declared both as normal and early if none of the merged
-configuration hierarchies contains both the types simultaneously.
+location configuration hierarchies contains both the types simultaneously.

-Early counters may update on every *rewrite* jump to another location.
-With the
+Early counters are capable to update on every *rewrite* jump to another
-following configuration,
+location.
+With the following configuration,

 ```nginx
 user                    nobody;